sodadata/docs/soda-library/overview.md

 ---
 layout: default
 title: Soda Library overview
-description: Soda Library is Python library and CLI tool that enables you to use the Soda Checks Language to turn user-defined input into SQL queries.
+description: Soda Library is a Python library and CLI tool that enables you to use the Soda Checks Language to turn user-defined input into SQL queries.
 parent: Soda Library
 redirect_from:
 - /soda-core/